Isaac Wake: Lionel Wake

 Isaac Wake had a cousin, Lionel (or Leonard) Wake, who was an English merchant in Antwerp.
 He also maintained correspondence with Sir Dudley Carleton in 1617-18 and 1624.
 He was a close friend of the diplomat William Trumbull the elder (died 1635).

 Lionel Wake converted to Catholicism in Antwerp and lived there for much of his life.
 He was involved the painting trade, exporting works by Rubens and his circle into England.
 A letter to Trumbull from April 1618 mentions pictures for the Earl of Arundel, one large and fragile requiring a special case for transport.
+Wake was also involved in the dispatch of a suite of six pieces of old tapestry and a satin canopy for the Countess of Pembroke.

 He was the father of four sons and six daughters, of whom the eldest, Anna Wake (1605-before 1669) married the Antwerp merchant and art-collector Peeter Stevens.
 The portraits of Peeter Stevens (1627) and Anna Wake (1628), by Anthony van Dyck, are in the Mauritshuis in The Hague, Netherlands.
 The second daughter was the wife of the Catholic translator Edward Sheldon.
 The fourth, Margaret (born 1617), is said to have entered the English Carmelite convent in Antwerp in 1633 and made her professions to Anne Worsley in 1634, becoming Mother Mary Margaret of the Angels.